Academic Standing: Undergraduate Students

 A student who earns a term or cumulative GPA less than 1.00 in any term is subject to Academic Dismissal.

 Notification of Academic Dismissal

-Students are formally notified of Academic Dismissal in writing by letter and email by the Office of the University Registrar.
+Students are formally notified of Academic Dismissal by email from the Office of the University Registrar.

 Appeal of Academic Dismissal